How to end password reuse on the web: Evaluation and Parameter Optimization

 The reason behind this initially surprising result is the typical manner in which people create new passwords by applying simple, predictable transforms to existing passwords.
-Numerous studies (e.g.,~\cite{zhang2010:expiration,wang2017:empirical}) have found very low variation in the patterns that users leverage to modify their passwords (when they modify their passwords at all).
-Provided that \responderTerm \responder{\responderIdx} populates \similarPasswords{\accountId}{\responderIdx} based on current knowledge about these transforms, the probability that the user's candidate password \password{} is contained within \similarPasswords{\accountId}{\responderIdx} at a randomly chosen \responderTerm \responder{\responderIdx} is approximately as shown in \figref{fig:pwdguesser} (cf.,~\cite[\figrefstatic{5}]{wang2017:empirical}), as a function of the $\frac{\nmbrSimilarPasswords}{\nmbrHoneyPasswords+1}$ passwords in \similarPasswords{\accountId}{\responderIdx} that are similar to the actual password set for account \accountId (i.e., ignoring those similar to the \nmbrHoneyPasswords honey passwords; see \secref{sec:framework:design:responder}).\footnote{\figref{fig:pwdguesser} is a log-normal CDF computed to fit points selected from \cite[\figrefstatic{5}]{wang2017:empirical} by manual inspection, as we were unsuccessful in obtaining the source data for that figure.} As we can see, this probability is already substantial for very small $\frac{\nmbrSimilarPasswords}{\nmbrHoneyPasswords+1}$.
-For example, this probability is $\approx 0.34$ for even $\frac{\nmbrSimilarPasswords}{\nmbrHoneyPasswords+1} = 1$; in other words, users on average employ the same password at $\approx 34\%$ of the websites where they have accounts.
-Moreover, this probability grows quickly as $\frac{\nmbrSimilarPasswords}{\nmbrHoneyPasswords+1}$ is increased only slightly.
+Numerous studies (e.g.,~\cite{zhang2010:expiration,wang2018:domino}) have found very low variation in the transforms that users leverage to modify their passwords (when they modify their passwords at all).
+Provided that \responderTerm \responder{\responderIdx} populates $\cluster{\password{\responderIdx}} \subseteq \similarPasswords{\accountId}{\responderIdx}$ (see \secref{sec:framework:design:responder}) by applying these common transforms to its account-\accountId password \password{\responderIdx}, the probability that the user's chosen password \passwordAlt at a \requesterTerm is contained within \cluster{\password{\responderIdx}} at a randomly chosen \responderTerm \responder{\responderIdx} is approximately as shown in \figref{fig:pwdguesser} (cf.,~\cite[\figrefstatic{7}]{wang2018:domino}), as a function of $\clusterSize = \setSize{\cluster{\password{\responderIdx}}}$.\footnote{\figref{fig:pwdguesser} is a log-normal CDF fitted to points selected from \cite[\figrefstatic{7}]{wang2018:domino} by manual inspection, as we could not obtain the source data for that figure.} As we can see, this probability is already substantial for very small \clusterSize.
+For example, this probability is $\approx 0.34$ for even $\clusterSize = 1$; in other words, users on average employ the same password at $\approx 34\%$ of the websites where they have accounts.
+Moreover, this probability grows quickly as \clusterSize is increased only slightly.